jovotech/jovo-framework/docs/components.md

 - `models`: Model files for component-specific intents and entities (_in development_)
 - `name`: If two components have the same class name, one component's name can be changed here

-In the [Register Root Components](#register-root-components) section, we already talked about how to pass options when registering existing components.
+In the [register root components](#register-root-components) section, we already talked about how to pass options when registering existing components.

 It is also possible to add options to a component class using its `@Component` decorator: